plugmap/plugmap.com/README.md

 **Note: Actually, all these things are hard-coded.
 This is more of a wishlist.**

+- SESSION_SECRET: A secret string to authenticate session tokens (for some reason).
+Recommended to use output from `pwgen -sB 64 1`.

 ## Setup

 1. Set up all the things you'll need for this app: